swiss/fedlex-jolux/doc/subdivisions.md

 ## SPARQL Examples

-The following query shows all the subdivisions of the federal constitution in the CC with its types:
+The following query shows all the subdivisions of the federal constitution in the Classified Compilation with its types:

 ```sparql
 PREFIX jolux: <http://data.legilux.public.lu/resource/ontology/jolux#>